Nik-Kolev/Project-Lion-s-Pawprints/README.md

-# Project-Lion-s-Pawprints
+# Project Lion's Pawprints - Safari Tales
-Project Lion's Pawprints - Safari Tales
+An idea for Defence project for Softuni's Angular February 2024 course.